Donate to the FOCRLS General Scholarship Fund

 Donate to the Elaine Schear "Voice of the First Generation" Creative Writing Scholarship

-Elizabeth Vernon Scholarship for Volunteerism and Community Service — Awarded to a graduating senior who demonstrates a dedication to volunteer work in the Cambridge community.
+Elizabeth Vernon Scholarship for Volunteerism & Community Service — Awarded to a graduating senior who demonstrates a dedication to volunteer work in the Cambridge community.
 Established in honor of longtime FOCRLS Executive Committee member and volunteer Elizabeth Vernon.
 (One scholarship @ $1,250 presented.)
 Sponsored by FOCRLS.

 Donate to the Elizabeth Vernon Scholarship for Volunteerism and Community Service